spxbhuhb/timevault-rs/doc/design.md

 - Partition: Logical stream of records identified by a UUID (partition id is exactly the UUID you provide).
 - Record: Opaque bytes and an order_key: u64 (required).
 The library does not interpret the payload.
 - Format plugin: User-supplied logic to parse, validate, compress, uncompress etc. a record.
 - Chunk: Append-only file containing order-key-ordered records for a partition.
-Identified by UUIDv7.
+Identified by the chunk id, see [File Naming](#22-file-naming)
 - Index (per-chunk): Sparse mapping from order_key ranges to byte ranges in its chunk to accelerate seeks.
 - Metadata: Per-partition static info and rolling state (format versions, knobs).
 - Manifest: Per-partition list of live chunks (ordered by order_key), their IDs, min/max order_key, and file paths.